 On this page:

-The Industrial/Organizational (IO) Psychology concentration is a topic focus in the Bachelors of Science (B.S.) degree in Psychology that involves the application of psychology to the workplace.
-Pulling from several different areas of psychology, including Cognitive, Social, and Behavioral, IO Psychologists contribute to an organization’s success by improving the performance and well-being of its people.
-This concentration focuses on introducing students to the breadth of IO Psychology as well as developing critical reasoning skills that will be necessary to be successful in this field.
+You can study the application of psychology to the workplace in the industrial/organizational (IO) psychology concentration in the Bachelor of Science (B.S.) degree program in psychology at Wright State.
+Pulling from several different areas of psychology, including cognitive, social, and behavioral, IO psychologists contribute to an organization’s success by improving the performance and well-being of its people.
+This concentration focuses on introducing you to the breadth of IO psychology as well as developing critical reasoning skills that will be necessary to be successful in this field.

 - Completion of at least 60 semester credit hours of coursework